AndroidHooker/hooker/README.md

 Technical Description
 ---------------------

-Hooker is made of three main tools.
+Hooker is made of multiple modules:

 1. **APK-instrumenter** is an Android application that must be installed prior to the analysis on an Android device (for instance, an emulator).
 2. **hooker_xp** is a python tool that can be use to control the android device and trigger the installation and stimulation of an application on it.